nt0v/perceptron-linear-binary-classification/README.md

 pip install numpy matplotlib
 ```

-*(Alternatively, if you use a virtual environment, you can install from the requirements file: `pip install -r requirements.txt`)*

 ### 2. Running the Program
 The main script takes the path to a dataset file as an argument.